lucacolombomsia/turnover_analysis/README.md

     source turnover.env
     ```

-6. Run the Makefile
+6. Download the data.
+The data was originally available on Kaggle, but it has since been remove.
+It can be downloaded from my Dropbox

     ```
+    wget -O develop/data/turnover.csv https://www.dropbox.com/s/qnu09f9xo30njvc/turnover.csv?dl=1
+    ```

+7. Run the Makefile

+    ```
     make all
     ```

-7. Launch the app
+8. Launch the app

     ```
     python webapp/turnover.py